Chicago Mosaic School: Selected exhibitions

 In 2010, the school presented an exhibition entitled Artifacts & Ideas For a Nature Inspired Architecture.
-Representing eight local artists as well as visiting California artist James Hubbell, the exhibition included works in painting, sculpture, woodworking, mosaic, holography, stained glass and architectural concepts focused on the way man connects with the natural world.
+Representing eight local artists as well as visiting California artist, James Hubbell, the exhibition included works in painting, sculpture, woodworking, mosaic, holography, stained glass and architectural concepts focused on the way man connects with the natural world.

 In 2012, the school collaborated with the 47th Ward office of Chicago to produce Roots of Our Community, an art exhibit honoring the contributions made by senior citizens in the area.
 The same year, three members of the school faculty, Karen Ami, Matteo Randi and Sue Giannotti, took part in the Rencontres Internationales de Mosaique (International Mosaic Encounters) in Chartres, France.
-Another member of the Chicago Mosaic Schools visiting faculty, Toyoharu Kii, was awarded an honorable mention.
+Another member of the Chicago Mosaic School's visiting faculty, Toyoharu Kii, was awarded an honorable mention.

 In 2013, the school acquired 13,000 pounds of smalti glass left over from an installation in the cathedral basilica of Saint Louis.